 “The American Society of Landscape Architects (ASLA) is a member of the National Complete Streets Coalition,” said Lissa Thompson of Ritchie Smith Associates.
 “Landscape architects are keenly aware of the benefits of a well-designed streetscape and recognize the public realm is where we live out much of our lives, whether in our cars or on our feet … coming and going every day.
 We believe that how the public realm looks, feels, and functions influence our quality of life.
 A more attractive and functional environment contributes to a better city image — which helps the local economy whether the goal is to recruit new business or hold the tax base.”

 “MAAR and its 3200 REALTOR® members have a significant history of participating, encouraging, and providing leadership in a variety of efforts that seek to build thriving, successful communities throughout our region,” said Aubrie Kobernus, former Governmental Affairs Director of the Memphis Area Association of Realtors.
 “MAAR is excited to be involved in the Complete Streets initiative as it works to make Memphis and Shelby County a more desirable place to live, work, and play.”

-“Our grassroots Complete Streets effort is the perfect example of what can happen when citizens, non-profits and the private sector come together to ask government to take action toward a common goal: safer streets for everyone,” said Sarah Newstok with Livable Memphis.
+“Our grassroots Complete Streets effort is the perfect example of what can happen when citizens, non-profits, and the private sector come together to ask the government to take action toward a common goal: safer streets for everyone,” said Sarah Newstok with Livable Memphis.
 “It’s a win-win-win.”

 Founded in 1936, ULI is a nonprofit research and education organization which promotes the responsible use of land.
 The organization has more than 40,000 members in 80 countries.